impactoss/impactoss-user-manual/managers/monitor-implementation-plan.md

 #### Oversee Reporting

-To learn more about how to set up COntributors (Indicator Managers) responsible for data entry and how to oversee reporting go to **[Oversee Reporting](/managers/oversee-reporting.md))**
+To learn more about how to set up Contributors (Indicator Managers) responsible for data entry and how to oversee reporting go to **[Oversee Reporting](/managers/oversee-reporting.md))**

 ---